blondelg/easy_scheduler/README.md

 # easy_scheduler
-Script scheduler and monitoring on Linux Ubuntu server
+Script scheduler and monitoring on Linux Ubuntu server Here is a set of scripts and commands that make script scheduling and monitoring easier on Linux Ubuntu.

 # Python Virtual Environment
 A virtual environment is used  to run a particular script,